SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Creating and Filling Internal Tables Using Constructor Expressions
+### Creating and Populating Internal Tables Using Constructor Expressions
 The constructor expressions can be specified in/with various positions/statements in ABAP.
 In most of the following snippets, simple assignments are demonstrated.

 #### VALUE operator